dpak11/tokeniser/README.md

     const { name, admin } = req.body;
     const token = tokie.create({
         data: { name, admin },
-        secretKey: "some-long-password", // In production phase, 'secretKey' should be stored on the server only
+        secretKey: "some-long-password", // During 'production' phase, the secretKey should only be stored on the server side
         expiresIn: "15m" // token expires in 15 mins
     });
     if (token.error) {